-Coffee grinders are great for fresh-tasting coffee.
+Coffee grinders, including manual coffee grinders, are great for making fresh-tasting coffee.
 But those fragrant beans leave behind an oily residue that, over time, goes stale or turns rancid and affects the flavor of the coffee.
 The same thing happens when you're grinding spices — and those oils can be mighty potent!

-When you notice oil on the lid or blades, simply process some plain bread or raw rice in the grinder.
+The best coffee grinder cleaning strategy, says Reichert, is to simply grind some plain bread or raw rice in the grinder when you notice oil on the lid or blades.
 The abrasion will clean the blades while the starch in either product will absorb the oils.
 Then just empty the crumbs, dusting with a small, soft brush if needed.
 This gives the grinder a good, quick clean in-between traditional washes.

 Then just enjoy your cup of freshly ground coffee!

 Using interviews with specialists, online reviews and personal experience, TODAY editors, writers and experts take care to recommend items we really like and hope you’ll enjoy!
 TODAY does have affiliate relationships with various online retailers.
 So, while every product is independently selected, if you buy something through our links, we may get a small share of the revenue.

 This article was originally published on Nov.
 20, 2017.